Five Ways Landlords Can Protect Their Vacant Las Vegas Rental Properties

 Patrolling neighborhoods at all hours of day and night has helped give me an eye for possible break-in opportunities that burglars and vandals would take advantage of.

-Now, as a property manager with over 200 rental properties, I’m able to lean on my law enforcement experience to help our landlords and out-of-state investors protect their vacant homes during the transition period of when Shelter Realty takes over management of their properties.
+Now, as a property manager with hundreds of rental properties, I’m able to lean on my law enforcement experience to help our landlords and out-of-state investors protect their vacant homes during the transition period of when Shelter Realty takes over management of their properties.

-Here are a five thing we recommend to landlords for keeping their vacant Las Vegas rental properties safer:
+Here are five things we recommend to landlords for keeping their vacant Las Vegas rental properties safer:

 1. Remove “For Rent” Signs From Windows And Yard –

 The first, and one of the most important things we ask our property management clients to do is remove any rental advertising on vacant properties.